 With Education 4.0 and four quadrant approach number of innovations have gone into academics for efficient, experiential, and outcome-based education however assessment schemes are still very much dependent on manual assessment methods which are time-consuming and cumbersome.
 The grading system can sometimes be irrational, with diversified schemes for the same course and can also be biased.
 Covid 19 pandemic caused a global economic avalanche like we've never experienced in our lifetime.
 Many countries have implemented control measures such as blockades and curfews leading to a major economic slowdown.
 The education system in this chaos saw a silver lining with academics shifting to online mode, thereafter online education has become an integral part of the academics.
 With paradigm shift in teaching, our assessment techniques too need to evolve.
+Several challenges however do exist while designing the system, like quality of handwriting, scanning and parameters for assessment change with subject being evaluated.
 Work done is an effort to ease the process of assessment, a machine learning assisted model is developed that automates subjective answer evaluation in the education sector.
 After conducting extensive research and performing various tasks such as text cleaning, preprocessing, and feature extraction, study has achieved an accuracy of 83.14% and an error rate of 16.85.
 This demonstrates the effectiveness of our approach in analyzing text-based data.
 Furthermore, a web application was developed that is capable of analyzing PDF documents uploaded by users and assigning grades based on the number of keywords and length of the answers found.
 This application can serve as a valuable tool for educators and students, as it can provide quick and accurate feedback on written assignments.
 Work done has not only contributed to the field of subjective answer evaluators but also has practical implications for educational institutions.
 The results obtained from the study can be utilized to enhance the grading process, leading to more efficient and effective assessment of written work.
 Figure 21 depicts the sample answer sheet, in which all the keywords were present and evaluated for grading and figure 22 depicts an illustrative case of an answer sheet, where a few keywords were absent, resulting in a deduction of marks.